Copyright © kwickLabsii. All rights reserved

 the retriever…..the flow is dictated by the trainer.

 The third are trainers that have not very done well with previous pups or have had some success but are searching to improve (determined to get better results).

-1. This is the most complex of the three (realistically the most difficult to deal with).
+1. This is the most complex of the three (realistically, the most difficult).

 2. The pup has a trainer that is trying change his approach which impacts the pace of the pup’s learning curve (bumpy, slow process because the trainer is focusing